Senior Lecturer and Research Assistant Professor

-Rachel McCord is a UT alumnus with a degree in mechanical engineering, so she has a lot of love for Knoxville and the university.
+Rachel McCord Ellestad is a UT alumnus with a degree in mechanical engineering, so she has a lot of love for Knoxville and the university.
 She was even a student in Engineering Fundamentals (EF) as an undergrad and taught EF as a graduate student.
 Her experiences in those classes were what made her want to pursue education as a career to be able to contribute back to the program that was so influential to her career.

-McCord loves helping students right when they enter UT to build the skills necessary to be successful in their degree.
+Ellestad loves helping students right when they enter UT to build the skills necessary to be successful in their degree.
 She enjoys working with students as the figure out what engineering is and find their passion for a specific discipline.
 In her mind, EF is important because “it gives you the opportunity to learn how to be a life-long learner, which is so critical to being an engineer.”

-Below, we asked McCord a few specifics:
+Below, we asked Ellestad a few specifics: